Zubax/jafit/README.md

 jafit "data/B(H).AlNiCo_5.tab"
 ```

-Optionally, you can provide the initial guess for (some of) the coefficients like `c_r=0.07`, etc:
+Optionally, you can provide the initial guess for (some of) the coefficients:

 ```shell
 jafit "data/B(H).LNG37.ansys.tab" c_r=0.1 M_s=1.6e6 a=560 k_p=1200 alpha=0.0007
 ```

-Solve the JA equation with the given coefficients:
+Solve the JA equation with the given coefficients without system identification:

 ```shell
 jafit c_r=0.1 M_s=1.6e6 a=560 k_p=1200 alpha=0.0007
 ```

 Add `H_max=30e3` to manually limit the maximum H-field strength to 30 kA/m instead of relying on heuristics.
-Note that if the provided value is insufficient to reach saturation, the resulting hysteresis loop will
-be a minor loop!
+Note that if the provided value is insufficient to reach saturation, the resulting hysteresis loop will be a minor loop!

 ## Development